MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/arch-component-versioning.md

 [Package configurations and deploy them to an online channel](./e-commerce-extensibility/package-deploy.md)

 ### Extensibility and packing
-For additional details on serviceability for extensions, see the following article.
+For more information on serviceability for extensions, see the following article.

 [Create deployable packages](./dev-itpro/retail-sdk/retail-sdk-packaging.md)